 Connections on AngelList reflect that the startup ecosystem is built on real relationships—investors backing founders, coworkers on teams, collaborators on open-source projects, classmates, mentors, and customers.

-AngelList connections include these relationships so you can find your strongest link to a candidate, job, investor or startup—and request introductions from your connections to meet the people you want to do business with.
+AngelList connections can include these relationships so you can find your strongest link to a candidate, job, investor or startup—and request introductions from your connections to meet the people you want to do business with.

 Visit the Invitations section of your connection manager and click "Cancel" on any invites you'd like to cancel.
 We'll stop sending emails and reminders immediately.